TiagoMSCarvalho/Multibody-System-Thesis-Software/README.md

   - Implementation of the dynamic simulations:
   	- Solves the linear initial acceleration problem with the input of the q0 and rd0/w0 or q and rd/w for t0+timestep;
   	- Implements the ODE45 function (runge-Kutta algorithm with a method of 4th Order and Error Estimation of 5th Order) to integrate the DAE's of the velocity and acceleration;
+		- A standard Euler Integration would be enough for this version, it was a mistake to implement ODE45.
+However, the computational effort is not demanding enough to force a correction;
   	- Uses the algorithm of Direct Correction by S.Yoon to geometric eliminate the constraint violations of the joints;
+		- Due to this implementation this version is slow but extremly reliable;
   - The program is capable of receiving:
   	-  Linear and Non Linear Spring and Damper Functions (Up to 3 functions for 1 spring);
   	-  Capable of receiving Sinusoidal and Polynomial Driving Input Functions for Position, Velocity and Acceleration;